lovecrushfamily/lovecrushfamily/README.md

 ### WELCOME TO MY Repo
 My name is Phuc Vu.
-I am a freshman at UTEHY now,
-I'm majoring in Computer Science..<br>
+I am a freshman at UTEHY in 2022, I'm majoring in Computer Science..<br>
 ## 📫 Here's some project and info about my repo